Definition of Python 3 For Loop

 The below example shows For loop using sequential data types as follows.

 name = ['ABC', 'PQR', 'XYZ', 'CBZ', 'PQR'] for name in name: print(name)

 - A nested loop is a loop that is contained within another loop, comparable to nested if statements in structure.

 - The outer loop is encountered first, and the program executes its first iteration.
 The inner, nested loop is triggered by the first iteration, and it runs to completion.

-Below is the example for loop statement is as follows.
+Below is an example of For loop statement as follows.

-The below example shows the range functions which was start with 0 are as follows.
+The below example shows the range functions which start with 0 as follows.